microsoft/genaiscript/docs/src/content/docs/reference/scripts/csv.md

 ```

 You can use [defData](/genaiscript/reference/scripts/context)
-to serialize the `rows` object to the prompt. `defData` also support
+to serialize the `rows` object to the prompt. `defData` also supports
 basic row filtering options like with `def`.

 ```js